sandeepbhuyan/BeagleBoneBlack/BeagleBoneBlackUbootKernelrootfs.md

 Above this 4 command in `ubuntu@arm:~$` will update your linux kernel package and update some pre install tool, This is minimal Rootfs, so that some directory may not be created before so we need to creat some important directory,so i am using `sudo mkdir -p /var/lib/dpkg/updates`    `sudo mkdir /etc/apt/preferences.d`

-### My next article Writing a Kernel module for Beagle Bone Black [coming soon](om/sandeepbhuyan/BeagleBoneBlack/blob/master/KernelDevelopmentBeagleBoneBlack.md)
+### My next article Writing a Kernel module for Beagle Bone Black [comingsoon](BeagleBoneBlack/KernelDevelopmentBeagleBoneBlack.md)